Jessica Kieras, Ph.D.

 See other therapists in Portland, OR.

 I am a licensed Psychologist with experience working with teens, adults and families to support them in overcoming difficulties that are keeping them from enjoying life to its fullest.
 I have experience using interventions such as Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Family Therapy, Mindfulness, and Acceptance and Commitment Therapy (ACT).
-I work mostly with issues of Generalized Anxiety, Panic and Social Anxiety, but also work to help increase motivation, academic success, physical health and positive parent-teen relationships.
+I work mostly with issues of Depression, Generalized Anxiety, Panic Attacks, Anxiety about schoolwork, Performance Anxiety, and Social Anxiety, but also work to help increase motivation, academic success, physical health and positive parent-teen relationships.
 I especially enjoy helping people incorporate exercise into their lives as a way of living a more rich, fulfilling and adventurous life.

 During the first few therapy sessions we will discuss what has been bothering you (or your teen) and work together to create a plan and choose an approach that best fits your needs.
 Please feel free to call me with any questions.